johnsiilver/boutique/docs/README.md

 The third is more difficult.
 Changes are routed through Actions.
 Actions trigger Updaters, which also must be written.
 The concepts take a bit to understand and you have to be careful to copy the data and not mutate the data when writing Updaters.   tThis adds a certain amount of complexity, but changes to the store are easily readable from a readability perspective.

+## Best use cases?

+Boutique is useful in the following scenarios:

+* You want a web based application to store state on the server and not in Javascript clients.
+Keep the client as a simple renderer of data changes sent from the server.
+* Your application has lots of clients, each which need to store state and receive updates.
+* You have an application that needs to store a single state and send changes to clients.
+However, be aware that boutique has runtime costs and may not be appropriate if every nanosecond counts.

 ## Let's get started!

 ### First, define what data you want to store